Water/Challenge Corporate Control of Water

 Today, we are facing a global water crisis.

-- One in nine people lack of access to clean, safe drinking water.
+- One in ten people lack of access to clean, safe drinking water.

 - More people die from unsafe water than from all forms of violence, including war.